-The process for paying road tax when buying or selling a used car in the UK changed two years ago, yet it still causes confusion among motorists today.
-We have updated this article from 2014 to bring you an up-to-date explanation of how it all works.
+The process for paying road tax when buying a used car in the UK changed two years ago, yet it still causes confusion among motorists today.
+We’ve updated this article from 2014 to bring you an up-to-date explanation of how it all works.

-Even if you are giving your car to another family member at the same address, the tax won’t carry over.
-So both buyer and seller have to tax the car for a full month each time a used car is sold or transferred.
+Even if you’re giving your car to another family member at the same address, the tax won’t carry over.
+Both buyer and seller have to tax the car for a full month each time a used car is sold or transferred.

 More than eight million used cars are sold each year in the UK.
 Obviously not all of them are already taxed at time of purchase, but it still means that the DVLA is effectively stealing millions of pounds from British motorists each year by double-taxing sold used cars for a month.

-Since you can’t sell a car with road tax anymore, the existing tax will be cancelled as soon as the DVLA receives notification of the ownership being transferred.
+Since you can’t sell a car with road tax anymore, the existing tax will be cancelled as soon as the DVLA processes your notification of the ownership being transferred.

-When you buy a used car, you must pay road tax prior to driving off in the vehicle.
-Before the vehicle hits a public road with you as the registered keeper (even if it’s just parked in the street), road tax must have been paid.
+When you buy a used car, you must pay road tax before driving off in the vehicle.
+Even if your car is just parked in the street, you must pay road tax.

 No road tax = no insurance

-If you car is not taxed then it will also not be insured.
-So not only are you liable to be fined, but if you were involved in an accident or had your car stolen, your insurance would not be valid.
+If your car is not taxed then it will also not be insured.
+So not only are you liable to be fined, but if you are involved in an accident or have your car stolen, your insurance will not be valid.

-If your scrap or export your car, you need to notify the DVLA and a apply for a Statutory Off Road Notification (SORN), which will remain applicable as long as the car is off the road.
+If your scrap or export your car, you need to notify the DVLA and a apply for a Statutory Off Road Notification (SORN).
+This remains applicable as long as the car is off the road.
 However, you can’t put the car back on a public road (even if it’s just parked on the street) until you pay road tax again.